 There are numerous styles of bat-houses on the market and not all of them are designed for BC.
 Some factors influencing the success of these designs are related to factors like size, vents, landing strip, etc. (as follows).
 Other factors to consider when selecting a style are cost, space available on your property, size of the bat colony (if bats are already present), and location options.
 For detailed information on bat houses, download our plans.

 Check Best Management Practices to ensure you are following the latest guidance on when and how to install a bat box.

-The multiple-chambered (nursery) boxes offer more roosting space and the ability of bats to move with changes in temperature.
-Multiple-chambered bat boxes can hold over 200 bats, and are a more successful design for BC.
+Multiple-chambered (nursery) boxes offer more roosting space and the ability of bats to move with changes in temperature.
+Multiple-chambered bat boxes can hold over 200 bats, and are a very successful design across BC.
 A good set-up, especially for a large colony of bats, is to put two multi-chambered bat boxes back to back on a post.
 Designs for a multi-chambered bat-house can be downloaded here: Four chambered nursery bat box.

 Uncle George design

 A relatively new “Uncle George design” is being experimented with in Oregon.
 This design has slats at various angles, rather than just vertically as in a typical nursery box.
 A study in Washington found that this design attracted bats more quickly than nursery boxes or rocket boxes.
 To date, however, no maternity colonies have occupied this bat house.
 If you’d like to try building this design, please let us know so we can work together to modify it for our area.
 Click here for box plans or click here to purchase

 Bat condos and mini-condos are large structures that can potentially house thousands of bats.
 They are costly and time consuming to build but can house large colonies of bats (more than 6,000 in a full-sized condo).
 Bat condos may be considered when there are large bat colonies being evicted from a building or for wildlife and restoration projects.
 If you are considering building a bat condo, contact your local community bat program to discuss options.